My adaptation of Seedfolks is now ready to be staged by middle schools, high schools, and community theaters.

 Translated as Semillas, Seedfolks is now available in a Spanish paperback edition from Scholastic's Lectorum Publications.

-NPR's Backseat Book Club--created for the benefit of young hostages to public radio--made Seedfolks its April 2012 selection.
+NPR's Backseat Book Club--created for the benefit of young hostages to public radio--made Seedfolks one of its selections.
 Readers were invited to submit comments, questions, and photos of their own gardens.
 You can hear my All Things Considered interview with Michele Norris here.

 WESLANDIA -- the musical